MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/gradual-rollout.md

 ## Driver Throttling Assessments

-Microsoft completes a risk assessment for each eligible driver and assigns a release throttle curve for that driver.
+### Rules that define which release throttle curve a driver gets assigned with ###

+The throttle curve, or the percentage of a driver roll-out, is tightly related to its risk assessment.
 A driver's risk is assessed against several factors including but not limited to flighting coverage and retail population.

-The throttle curve, or the percentage of a driver roll-out, is tightly related to its risk assessment.
-In addition, all throttle curves are largely percentage-based on the targeted audience.
+Optional drivers typically are throttled to 100% immediately, but subject to up to 30-day monitoring.

+Driver Published behind Test Reg Key typically are throttled to 100% and set to ReleaseComplete immediately.

 ### Rules that define when a rollout should automatically pause